List of tipping customs by country: Sweden

-authority.
-Amounts given have increased after 2020 because card terminals has started to offer the choice of giving none, 10 or 20% as tips.

 Turkey

 In Turkey, tipping, or bahşiş (lit. gift, from the Persian word بخشش, often rendered in English as "baksheesh") is usually optional and not customary in many places.
 Though not necessary, a tip of 5–10% is appreciated in restaurants, and is usually paid by "leaving the change".
 Cab drivers usually do not expect to be tipped, though passengers may round up the fare.
 A tip of small change may be given to a hotel porter.
 However, many customers started to tip generously ever since the pandemic in order to help, especially local, establishments.

 Ukraine

 In Ukraine, tips (чайові, chayovi — literally an adjective derived from "tea") usually range from 5% to 15%, the most common amount is 10%.

 United Kingdom

 Golfers often tip the caddies who carry their golf clubs.

 Tipping is not expected in Britain the way it is in some other countries; however, for the majority of people tipping in some circumstances is customary as a sign of appreciation.
 As all staff in the UK must be paid at least the National Minimum Wage, companies that accept tips are not allowed to use tips as a means to reduce wages below the minimum wage.
-The minimum wage varies by age: as of 2024, it is £11.44 for those aged 21 and over, £8.60 for those aged 18 to 20 and £6.40 for those under 18.
+The minimum wage varies by age: as of 2026, it is £12.71 for those aged 21 and over, £8.60 for those aged 18 to 20 and £6.40 for those under 18.

 Employers are also banned from topping up wages with tips from customers.
-However rounding up a bill is acceptable (but not required) at restaurants with table service, and also for barbers, hairdressers and taxi drivers.

 Sometimes, more often in London than in other areas, or at expensive restaurants, a service charge may be included in the bill, or added separately.
 12.5% is reported as a common amount.
 Since it is a legal requirement to include all taxes and other obligatory charges in the prices displayed, a service charge is compulsory only if it is displayed, or the trader makes it clear verbally, before the meal.
 Even so, if the level of service is unacceptable, and in particular it falls short of the requirements of the Supply of Goods and Services Act 1982, the customer can refuse to pay some or all of a service charge.